MaartenGr/PolyFuzz/docs/tutorial/models/models.md

 2. EditDistance with RapidFuzz
 3. FastText and GloVe
 4. 🤗 Transformers
+5. SentenceTransformers
+6. Gensim
+7. Spacy

 With `Flair`, we can use all 🤗 Transformers that are [publicly available](https://huggingface.co/transformers/pretrained_models.html).
-We simply have to instantiate any Flair WordEmbedding method and pass it through PolyFuzzy.
+We simply have to instantiate any Flair WordEmbedding method and pass it through PolyFuzz.

 All models listed above can be found in `polyfuzz.models` and can be used to create and compare different matchers.